|

 He kept saying ‘it’s all Lego’, and once we got home later he kept telling people the same thing.

 It was nearly time for lunch but we headed to Lego City so N could have a go at driving the cars in L Drivers.
-These are great, there’s a track for age 3-5 year olds and one which is much more exciting around a whole ‘city’ for 6 years+.
-The children have a ‘driving lesson’.
+These are great, there’s a track for age 3-5 year olds, and one which is much more exciting around a whole ‘city’ for 6 years+.
+Even for the younger ones, the children have a ‘driving lesson’.
 In the younger ones it entails, strap yourself in, foot down for forward, foot off for stop.
 It was really sweet watching N sitting in the ‘class’.

 Waiting in line at Legoland